FIFA ethics panel expected to name individuals under investigation

 FIFA has been plunged into further crisis this year as United States and Switzerland pursue corruption investigations in which 14 people have so far been indicted.

-Outgoing FIFA president Sepp Blatter and UEFA president Michel Platini, the favorite to replace him, were both suspended for 90 days by the Ethics Committee earlier this month as the turmoil deepened.
+Outgoing FIFA president Sepp Blatter and UEFA president Michel Platini, the favourite to replace him, were both suspended for 90 days by the Ethics Committee earlier this month as the turmoil deepened.

 “In future, it will be possible to confirm the opening of proceedings against leading representatives of world football on request,” the Ethics Committee said in a statement.